• Skip to main content

 • How to Keep Pancakes Warm

-• Recipe
+• Ratings

 The ingredients for pumpkin oatmeal pancakes arranged on a cement background.

-• Pumpkin Puree: not pumpkin pie filling!
+• Pumpkin Puree: not pumpkin pie filling, which is a completely different ingredient.

 • Eggs: large only, for the right amount of moisture.